danb35/letsencrypt-routeros/README.md

 apt update
 apt install certbot -y
 ```
+For other versions or distros, consult the (certbot docs)[https://certbot.eff.org/instructions] for installation instructions.

 ***In the first time, you will need to create Certificates manually and put domain TXT record***